Touchstone Tarot, a new deck by Kat Black, author of the popular and critically acclaimed Golden Tarot, is coming soon.

 ++++++++++++++

-Edit notes: Portrait is of Kristina of Denmark, who said she'd consider marrying Henry VIII 'if I had two heads' :P
+Edit notes: Portrait is of Kristina of Denmark, who supposedly said she'd consider marrying Henry VIII 'if I had two heads' :P

 Unlike RWS, she is not blindfolded - I am NOT covering up those lovely eyes, and also I think that all choices need to be made with eyes wide open.